nais/doc/docs/auth/explanations/README.md

 This method of authentication (also known as the `private_key_jwt` method) is supported by all [identity providers](#identity-provider) we use.
-It is also mandatory for all our clients across all the providers, except Azure AD.
+It is also mandatory for all our clients across all the providers, except Entra ID.

 An assertion has several security advantages over a [client secret](#client-secret):